Reflective Practice & Professional Supervision

 What is professional supervision?

-Professional supervision is a structured, reflective space focused on how you are working.
+Professional supervision is a structured, reflective, and confidential space focused on how you are working — not just what you are dealing with.

 Sessions may include: